 There are three forms or grades of zinc sulphate on the market.
 They vary in amount of zinc and water present.
 The first grade contains 221⁄2 per cent zinc and is the crystal form; the second contains 251⁄2 per cent zinc and is the flake form; and the third contains 36 per cent zinc and is the powdered form.
 The 251⁄2 per cent grade is the one used in Michigan State College experimental work and on which recommendations are based.
 If one of the other grades of zinc sulphate is used, the amount should be in proportion to the percentage of zinc present.
 For example, in the standard 4-4-100 mixture, 4 pounds of the 251⁄2 per cent zinc sulphate and 4 pounds of lime are recommended.
-If the 36 per cent grade is used, then slightly less than 3 pounds of the zinc sulphate should be added to 4 pounds of lime.
-Zinc sulphate-lime mixture is an excellent corrective for use with zinc and calcium arsenate when applied on apples.
+If the 36-per cent grade is used, then slightly less than 3 pounds of the zinc sulphate should be added to 4 pounds of lime.
+Zinc sulphate-lime mixture is an excellent corrective for use with all arsenates when applied to apples.

-When lime-sulphur or wettable sulphurs are used with this mixture the sulphur should be added after the acid lead arsenate.
+When lime-sulphur or wettable sulphurs are used with this mixture the sulphur should be added after the arsenate.
+Zinc sulphate should never be used without lime when applied to peach, apple, plum, or cherry trees.
+The zinc sulphate-lime mixture or the iron sulphatelime mixture should always be used on peach and Japanese plums when acid lead arsenate is applied.